 Not looking for a full-time position?
 Or are you looking to transition from part-time to something more permanent?
 This teaching portfolio created by Sarah Cheesman might be perfect for you!
-Not only does it highlight substitute teaching work, it highlights other related professional experiences as well.
+Not only does it cover substitute teaching work, it highlights other related professional experiences as well.

 Learn more: Sarah Cheesman

-Learn more: Holly’s Portfolio
+Learn more: Holly Factora’s Portfolio